Sara Rahmani

 Pearls Eddo

-Hi, my name is Pearls; I am a third-year Law (Industrial) student at Leeds.
-I am currently in a placement year at The Walt Disney Company as a CPGP Contract Management Intern!
-My first-year research project looked at the way game-based learning could be incorporated into Multi-Academy Trusts (aka MATs) to improve the academic attainment and classroom engagement of GCSE-year black students.
-For my Leadership-in-Action project in 2023, I will be travelling to Peru with MakeSense to plan ways to empower the indigenous communities which reside in the country.
+Hi👋🏾 I’m Pearls I am a final year Law student at the University of Leeds.
+I recently completed a placement year at The Walt Disney Company as a CPGP Contract Management Intern (hence the 'industrial' next to my degree title) My first-year research project looked at the way game-based learning could be incorporated into Multi-Academy Trusts (aka MATs) to improve the academic attainment and classroom engagement of GCSE-year black students.
+My Leadership-in-Action project was with MakeSense and focused on empowering minority communities within Mexico City.

 Jessica Mahon